EXCLUSIVE-ECB ready to buy more Italian bonds if referendum rocks market - sources

 RENZI RISKS

-Renzi has said he will resign if Italians reject his reforms, which would abolish the elected upper house Senate and replace it with a chamber of regional representatives with much reduced powers.
-The government is also proposing taking back some key decision-making powers from the regions.
+Renzi has said he will resign if Italians reject his constitutional reforms, which would drastically reduce the powers of the upper house of parliament and take back some decision-making powers from the regions.

 Investors worry that his departure would lead to political instability and bolster the anti-establishment 5-Star Movement, which has called for a referendum on euro zone membership.